italiangrid/storm/release-notes/yaim-storm/4.3.8/index.md

 ### Description

-This release fixes the missing check of the storm-info-provider configuration exit code.
-YAIM execution now blocks in case of error.
+This release provides the following improvements:

+- YAIM execution now blocks in case of errors
-In addiction, ```NTP_HOSTS_IP``` is no more a mandatory variable in order to allow site administrators to manage their own ntp.conf file.
+- ```NTP_HOSTS_IP``` is no more a mandatory variable in order to allow site administrators to manage their own ntp.conf file

 ### Bug fixes